fltk-rs/demos/README.md

 - calendar: Uses the chrono crate to create an fltk calendar dialog.
 - image: Uses rust-embed and the image crates to load images into fltk.
 - speedy2d: Uses speedy2D crate to do 2D drawings of a circle and an RGB image in a GlutWindow.
+- femtovg: Uses femtovg for 2D drawing in a GlutWindow.

 The demos can be run by accessing any of the directories and running:
 ```